velartrill/velartrill.github.io/orig/kestrel.md

 *"Coshvin, san!"* Ranvar gazes at me for a moment, expression impenetrable.
 "I'll organize the sweep personally."
 She moves away towards a free console, issuing urgent orders into her handset.

 Everything is slowly coming together.
 Silverdawn has been covetous of Society tech for as long as I've known her.
 Even during the war, she complained to me about how stingy the League was with its technology.
 She felt they were giving us too little, even as I was reeling at the sheer extent of the new capacities they were bestowing upon us out of nothing but diplomatic goodwill.
-A Society embassy probably wouldn't have recipes for hypersonic missiles or nuclear warheads lying around, but the tech and materials in their weapons and armor -- even their civilian technologies -- the amount of materiel to be found here would be worth a queen's ransom even to the black market.
+A Society embassy probably wouldn't have blueprints for hypersonic missiles or amat stocks lying around, but the tech and materials in their weapons and armor -- even their civilian technologies -- the amount of materiel to be found here would be worth a queen's ransom even to the black market.
 To a struggling young nation, with a ruthless leader hungry for power and status, it might just be priceless.

 And she would finally have an excuse to be rid of the woman holding her leash.
 The great Kestrel Winterblossom, dying heroically for people in one last dramatic black op.
 No one would even know I had opposed her.
 She might even be able to use my death to rally the people against the Society.